 Badwater Salton Sea: The Original Team Ultra

-The BADWATER® ultra running experience returns to the Anza-Borrego Desert and Palomar Mountain when the ninth BADWATER SALTON SEA race takes place on April 30 – May 1, 2022.
+The BADWATER® ultra running experience returns to the Anza-Borrego Desert and Palomar Mountain when the tenth BADWATER SALTON SEA race takes place on April 29-30, 2023.

-The eight previous editions were received with wide acclaim.
-The ninth edition – with a limit of approximately 115 runners – is scheduled for April 30 – May 1 (Saturday-Sunday), 2022.
+The nine previous editions were received with wide acclaim.
+The tenth edition – with a limit of approximately 115 runners – is scheduled for April 29-30 (Saturday-Sunday), 2023.

-Entry is limited to approximately 115 runners – entered as twenty 2-runner teams and twenty-five 3-runner teams – and the field will fill quickly.
+Entry is limited to approximately 115 runners and the field will fill quickly.